mhourig/ball-pit/README.md

 * a force sensitive resistor (any input will work)
 * [ofxSimpleSerial](https://github.com/LeoColomb/ofxSimpleSerial) + [ofxBox2D](https://github.com/vanderlin/ofxBox2d)

+##to use
+* upload code to controller
+* make a new openFrameworks project in the projectGenerator
+* replace src files with the 3 included here

 ![FSR](https://fabigan.files.wordpress.com/2016/07/fsrtestone.jpg?w=400 "FSR")

 the FSR I made with velostat and copper tape! => [tutorial](http://iainmccurdy.org/diy/forcesensorlowprofile/)